dcldmartin/CensusResponse_SocialCapital/Mapping Census Response Rates.md

 unzip -o ny_counties.zip
 ```

-Mike Bostock gives a pretty good overview of the tools in his series of posts on these tools (which I'm essentially mirroring with my own data below), but here's a brief overview:

-## The main idea: working on the command line is a good idea, creating tools to manipulate data from scratch is a bad one

-These are tools to work with D3 on the command line using Node.
-The key concept: he introduces 'new-line delimited JSON'.
-This enabled him to construct command line tools that parse JSON line by line at the command line, allowing you to interactively munge GIS data using bash scripts.

-Case in point: I'm using TIGER shapefiles from the census (New York state census tracts, circa 2010) and visualizing tract-level response rates to the 2010 census.
-Why does this matter?
-That's another story.

 * 1) ```shp2json``` converts the SHP file to JSON.
 In this case, the ```-n``` flag specifies newline delimited output with each feature as its own line, since I want to pipe it into the next command.